3Blocks-net/docs-pecunity-io/OctoWallet/Strategy Builder/Action Facets/aaveV3.md

 In strategies that aim to reach a specific health factor, functions are provided to calculate and supply the exact collateral needed:

 - **Supply to Health Factor**:
-  - Use `supplyToHealthFactor` to automatically supply enough tokens to reach a target health factor, improving collateral position.
+  - Use `supplyToHealthFactorAaveV3` to automatically supply enough tokens to reach a target health factor, improving collateral position.
-  - `supplyETHToHealthFactor` allows ETH-based strategies to ensure target health factors are met using ETH as collateral.
+  - `supplyETHToHealthfactorAaveV3` allows ETH-based strategies to ensure target health factors are met using ETH as collateral.

 #### Example Strategy Step: